-To enable a direct HTTPS connection between SAP systems and the AEB data center, you need the ‘Root-SSL’ and ‘Intermediate’ certificates issued by AEB.
+To enable a direct HTTPS connection between the SAP system and the AEB data center, you need the 'Root' and 'Intermediates' certificates of the issuing CA.

 - Please note: From September 21, 2025, additional certificates will be used for communication with rz3.aeb.de: